akhiljalan/politics-nerdfest/README.md

 # Political Partisanship: A Look at the Data

-The repo for an article I wrote on *Towards Data Science* in August **[Political Partisanship: A Look at the Data](https://towardsdatascience.com/political-partisanship-a-look-at-the-data-e71946199586)**
+**[Political Partisanship: A Look at the Data](https://towardsdatascience.com/political-partisanship-a-look-at-the-data-e71946199586)** is an article I wrote on *Towards Data Science* in August.

 ![Party Unity](images/party_unity_best_fit.png)